 Enter your server's IP address/hostname and select the appropriate port number.
 The system will automatically recommend a port number based on the protocol you selected earlier.
-So, for example, since we chose HTTP, the system automatically recommended port 80.
+In the case of TCP though, the system will automatically recommend port 22.
 Change the value if you're using a different port number.
 Otherwise, leave it as is.
 Click Add to add that server.

 Once the server has been successfully added, it will be displayed in the list of hosts for that cluster.

 Add more servers to the cluster as needed.
-Here's the screenshot of our cluster consisting of four (4) nodes.
+Here's the screenshot of our cluster consisting of two (2) nodes.